 Out of the Shadow: A child rape survivor’s story

 A few months after returning to Montana, I received a tip that prosecutors were close to charging a man for a 1987 child rape but the case might not ever go to trial.
 Too many years had passed the since the crime, in large part because the wrong man was initially convicted and served 15 years in prison before DNA exonerated him.
 For that story, I secured the first interview with the survivor of that attack.
-A few months later, she decided to tell her side of the story for the first time in 30 years, that she wanted her name to be published and she asked me to write it.
+A few months later, she decided to tell her side of the story for the first time in 30 years.
+She wanted her name to be published and she asked me to write it.
 Linda was ready to come “Out of the Shadow.”

 Montana students, on average, did not improve scores on standardized tests